itissid/drop_webdemo/README.md

 docker run -p 8000:8000 -d herenow_demo_deploy
 ```
 2. Check on the browser one last time!
-3. Now that both the deps are
+3. Now that both the deps are in the container, push to registry.

+## Next(Deploy docker to cloud)
+TODO

 # Notes
 While building the above i realized that I am actually doing a mini release strategy.
 Something that github or gitlab can probably help me